karthikkg/HPDF-week-1-task/README.md

 ### Tasks:

-For execution of tasks access the urls in your browser.
+Get the output using the urls below.

 1. A simple hello-world at http://localhost:8080/ that displays a simple string like "Hello World"